 introduced into the park in 2008 and are also checked monthly by

 volunteers for victims and/or resetting as needed.

-We currently have five volunteers - each of whom do monthly rounds of their traps and stations.
+We currently have five volunteers - each of whom do monthly rounds of

 The possum/rodent bait for many years was 'pellet'

 bait.
 In 2016 the bait was changed to be 'block' bait - to lessen

 the chance of pellets being dislodged from the bait stations and to